mahamshahid18/rick-and-morty-graphql/README.md

 - Fork this repository

-- When you're done push your branch into the remote and open a pull request (don't worry, this is a private repo, noone but us is gonna know)
+- When you're done push your changes and send us the link to your fork (don't worry, this is a private repo, noone but us is gonna know)

 - Please attach to this README.md any considerations you have or any instructions to setup and run your code if it differs from `yarn install` & `yarn start` (or the `npm` equivalent)